joemccall86/cap5600-project2/report.md

 ## Simulation Overview

-* Simulation run for T days.
-* Each day N test kits are distributed among M counties
-* Test kits evaluated based on percent of population infected for that day
-* Score for each "arm" (county) computed based on the scoring strategy
-* Results are fed into the agent to help determine the distribution of test kits
-* The agent distributes the test kit
-* The score for the agent is computed and added to the county
-* At the end of the simulation the scores for each county are summed to display the final score.
+The simulation run with a start and end date, provided as parameters in the simulation class.
+Each day $N$ test kits are distributed among $M$ counties.
+The test kits are evaluated based on percent of population infected for that day, as reported by the actual data sources.
+The environment then evaluates the score for each county under simulation based on the configured scoring strategy.
+Those results are fed as inputs to the agent to help determine which counties receive additional test kits.
+Once all the test results are in the agent distributes the test kits according to its configured algorithm (in this case, epsilon-greedy).
+At the end of the simulation the scores for each county are summed to display the final score.
+The pandas library will also generate a graph that compares the distribution of tests against the increase of cases among the tested counties.

 ## Naive Agent